-- Apply today
+- Apply Today

-- Application instructions
+- Application Instructions

 - Request Information

-- Graduate bulletin
+- Graduate Bulletin

 - Graduate School Staff

-Public Service is an interdisciplinary program administered by Marquette University’s Political Science department.
+Public Service is an interdisciplinary Master of Arts program administered by Marquette University’s Political Science department.
 Within the program, students may pursue focused study in specializations including Health Care Administration or Nonprofit Sector.
 Select the specializations below for more information.
 For more information including coursework and faculty, you can visit the Public Service department web page for more detailed program information.

-The health care administration specialization seeks to prepare working professionals to meet the leadership challenges of today's health care system.
+The Health Care Administration specialization seeks to prepare working professionals to meet the leadership challenges of today's health care system.
 As managed care and the integration of health care delivery continue to evolve, new skills and knowledge are needed to keep pace with current health care demands.
 The program provides a foundation in finance, economics, policy, leadership, systems and outcome planning and evaluation, specifically related to the changing health care system.
 Through the many elective offerings (informatics, case management, marketing, program development, administrative practicum, conflict resolution, long-term care and more), students may explore a wide range of special interests.

 Rolling admission; this means you may apply any time before August 1 for fall term admissions (June 1 for international applicants) and December 15 for spring term admissions (October 15 for international applicants).
 These are the dates by which your applications must be complete, meaning that all required documentation must be received in the Graduate School by these dates.